 Data Science for Professionals

 Our Data Science for Professionals program is based on our Applied Labs teaching concept with 100% hands-on learning.
-The program runs for 7 days (Sunday–Saturday), and features 100 plus hours with theDevMasters team (70 hours in-class, 20 hours pre-class, and 30 hours of post-class mentoring).
+The program runs for 5 days (Monday-Friday), and features 100 plus hours with theDevMasters team (50 hours in-class, 40 hours PreWork, and 30 hours of post-class mentoring).

 What is Applied Labs?